 - a.
 An acknowledgment statement or certificate of acknowledgment is the wording attached to a document stating the specific details concerning the signature the notary witnessed.
 Acknowledgments include the following: - i.
 Location where the signature was witnessed, known as the venue statement.
-This is the county in which the notary was standing at the time of the notarization.

-- 1. State of Arkansas, County of \\\\\. - ii.
+This is the county in which the notary was standing at the time of thenotarization. - 1.
+State of Arkansas, County of ... - ii.
 The date the signature occurred. - iii.
-The brief statement surrounding the events (will vary by document): - 1.
-Before me, (printed name of the notary as it appears on their seal), the undersigned notary, personally appeared (printed name of the singer(s)) known to me (satisfactorily proven) to be the person whose name is subscribed to the within instrument and acknowledged that he/she executed the same for the purposes therein contained.
+The brief statement surrounding the events (will vary by document): - Before me, (printed name of the notary as it appears on their seal), the undersigned notary, personally appeared (printed name of the signer(s)) known to me (satisfactorily proven) to be the person whose name is subscribed to the within instrument and acknowledged that he/she executed the same for the purposes therein contained.
 In witness whereof I hereunto set my hand and official seal. - iv.
 The notary's signature - v.
-The notary's seal located near the notary's signature a.
+The notary's seal located near the notary's signature - vi.
+See appendix for affidavit and acknowledgement templates a.
 Yes, the Office of the Secretary of State publishes a handbook for Arkansas notaries.
 Copies may be obtained by calling or visiting our office.
-Digital copies are available on our website and may be found here: Click to Download Notary Public Handbook a.
+Digital copies are available on our website and may be found here: https://bcs.sos.arkansas.gov/ a.
 Mistakes should be corrected using an ink pen.
 It's suggested that the person who made the mistake and correction line-through the mistake and initial the corrections.
 Don't use white- out type products as those changes are harder to attribute to the person who made the correction.